nopnop2002/esp-idf-cc1101/interrupt/README.md

 # Interrupt Example
 On the CC1101, GDO0, GDO1, and GDO2 can be used as interrupt output signals.
+GDO1 is shared with the SO pin in the SPI interface.
 This library uses the GDO0 interrupt internally and exposes the GDO2 interrupt externally.
 The CC1101 supports the following interrupts.
 This project demonstrates how to use asserts when sync word has been sent / received, and de-asserts at the end of the packet.